25 Unbeatable Things to Do in Saint Martin and St. Maarten

 You read that right.

 No sailing experience is necessary.
-They’ll train you in your assigned crew position.
+They’ll train you on the spot in your assigned crew position.
+Feel the ocean spray in your face as you trim the sails and grind the winches.

-But if all that sounds like too much work, you can just sit back and enjoy the ride as you race head-to-head with another America’s Cup vessel.
+But if all that sounds like too much work, you can just sit back and enjoy the ride as you race with another America’s Cup vessel.

 23) Fly on the world’s steepest zipline

 You’ve had your thrill on the water.
-Now it’s time to fly in the sky.
+Now it’s time to fly in the sky!

-It’s 2,539 feet long and drops a whopping 1,050 feet in elevation.
+This heart-thumping St. Maarten attraction is 2,539 feet long and drops a whopping 1,050 feet in elevation.
 It’s enough to leave you breathless as you fly and race other zipliners.

+But wait… there’s more.
 The thrill isn’t over after you come down off the Flying Dutchman.

 The Soualiga Sky Explorer is a 4-person chairlift ascending to Sentry Hill, the highest point on the island at 1,125 feet tall.